 His presidency may have lasted only four years, but ‘Trumpism’ may be said to continue and have longer wider consequences.

 This special issue of Policy Studies will consider the causes, effects and consequences of the Presidency.

 Articles will appear here upon publication in early view on a rolling basis, and ahead of the full special issue:

-- Introduction: the policy effects of political leaders, Toby S. James
+- Assessing the policy effects of political leaders: a layered framework, Toby S. James

 - President Trump and Congress, Laura Smith (Oxford)

 - The macro-economic impact of Trump, Benjamin Born (Frankfurt), Gernot Mueller (Tübingen), Moritz Schularick (Bonn) and Petr Sedlacek (Oxford University).